funvill/funvill.github.io/_posts/2023-01-28-idea001-cherry-blossom-profile-photo-booths.md

 title: "Idea 001 - Cherry Blossom Profile Photo Booths"
 date: 2023-01-28 00:01:00
 categories:
-- ideas
+- Ideas
 - YearOfIdeas
 tags:
-- ideas
+- Ideas
 - flowers
 - photography
-- projects
+- Projects
 excerpt: Set up a photo booth in a park when the cherry blossoms are blooming, offer to take free portrait photos to the public and use the experience to get better at portrait photography.
 slug: idea001-cherry-blossom-profile-photo-booths